filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Overview (non-normative)

-At a high level, tipset execution changes as follows:

-1. Determine the canonical explicit message list `M(T)` for the tipset:
-   - Keep legacy CID deduplication across blocks.
-   - Additionally apply **Strict Sender Partitioning**: once any message from a sender is taken from a higher-precedence block, that sender’s messages in lower-precedence blocks are ignored (not executed and producing no receipt).
-2. Build a per-sender reservation plan `plan_T` from `M(T)` by reserving, for each sender, the sum of `GasLimit * GasFeeCap` over that sender’s messages.
-3. Before executing `M(T)`, open a single reservation session seeded with `plan_T`.
-While the session is open, each sender has a **free balance** equal to `balance − remaining_reserved`.
-4. Execute messages in `M(T)` in the same order as legacy, except:
-   - All non-gas value transfers must fit within free balance.
-   - At message end, the sender is charged only for actual gas consumption and the reservation is released (so the refund is realized by increasing free balance rather than by a dedicated refund transfer).
+This specification introduces tipset-wide gas reservations for explicit messages.
+Concretely, for each tipset the node constructs a canonical explicit message list `M(T)` and reserves, per sender, the maximum possible gas cost of that sender’s messages in `M(T)`.
+While the reservation session is open, the execution engine enforces all non-gas value transfers against the sender’s **free balance**, defined as on-chain balance minus remaining reserved amount.
+At message completion, the sender is charged only for actual gas consumption and the reservation is released; the refund effect is realized by increasing free balance as the reservation is decremented, without changing receipt formats.

-5. After all explicit messages complete, end the session; the tipset is only valid if all reservations have been fully released.
+This FIP also introduces **Strict Sender Partitioning** during tipset message selection: once a sender contributes any message from a higher-precedence block in a tipset, messages from that sender in lower-precedence blocks are ignored (they are not executed and they produce no receipt).
+This makes reservations well-defined in multi-block tipsets.

 Base fee computation is unchanged.